hantino/distributed-systems/p1/README.md

 **Problem 1 Description**

-Each client implements a sequential control flow, interacting with aserver first, and later with the fserver.
+Each client implements a sequential control flow, interacting with aserver (authentication) first, and later with the fserver(fortune).
 The client communicates with both servers over UDP, using binary-encoded JSON messages.

-The client is run knowing the UDP IP:port of the aserver and an int64 secret value.
+The client knows the UDP IP:port of the aserver and an int64 secret value.
 It follows the following steps:

 1. the client sends a UDP message with arbitrary payload to the aserver
 2. the client receives a NonceMessage reply containing an int64 nonce from the aserver